 Yes, VCOM is a good medical school.
 It has excellent educational credentials; both in its 99% COMLEX pass rates and its 99% match rate, and strong research and training opportunities.
 Its only possible downsides are its split across several locations (creating an inconsistent student experience) and its hectic exam scheduling.
 Its primary care focus may be either good or bad, depending on your residency interests.

-Now you know the short answer, read on to find out more about VCOM to gain better insight as to if it’s a good fit for you.
+Now you know the short answer, read on to find out more about VCOM to gain better insight.

 1. VCOM’s educational credentials

 VCOM is fully accredited by the American Osteopathic Association’s Commission on Osteopathic College Accreditation and is recognized on The World Directory of Medical Schools list.